List of Chicago Landmarks: History

-In 1957, Chicago City Council 5th ward alderman Leon Despres began the landmark preservation movement in Chicago, by adopting the Frank Lloyd Wright Robie House.
+In 1957, Leon Despres (Chicago City Council alderman from the 5th ward) began the landmark preservation movement in Chicago, by adopting the Frank Lloyd Wright Robie House.
 This led to the formation of the City Landmarks Commission, who chose 39 buildings as "honorary" landmarks.
 That body evolved into the present Commission on Chicago Landmarks which was empowered by Despres's 1968 city ordinance to select and protect 12 important buildings as the inaugural official Chicago Landmarks.
 Although the movement was unable to save either Louis Sullivan's Garrick Theater in 1960 or Sullivan's Chicago Stock Exchange Building in 1972, the efforts spawned the Landmarks Preservation Council of Illinois in addition to the municipal Commission.

 National recognition

 Many landmarks have been designated with National Historic Landmark status by the United States Secretary of the Interior for historical significance.
 All of those and a number of other districts, sites, buildings, structures, and objects worthy of preservation have been listed on the National Register of Historic Places.
 Not all Chicago Landmarks have been listed on the National Register, and not all Registered Historic Places (not even all of those that are further designated National Historic Landmarks) have been designated Chicago Landmarks.
 No Chicago Landmarks are classified as any other type of National Park System protected area including National Parks, National Monuments, or National Preserves.
 The charts below detail these designations for the city of Chicago-designated sites and the National Historic Landmarks.